What Is Copy Editing? What Book Authors Need to Know

 A copy editor completes a style sheet for the author or publisher as part of their work.
 Yes, you need a style sheet.

-It is a several-pages-long record of formatting decisions or rules applied to the manuscript and lists out, for example, how dates are to be expressed, how numbers are to be written out, and how any words with alternate spellings are to be spelled.
+It is a several-page record of formatting decisions or rules applied to the manuscript and lists out, for example, how dates are to be expressed, how numbers are to be written out, and how any words with alternate spellings are to be spelled.

 Copy editing vs. Line Editing